realtimshady1/PianoPythonTuner/README.md

 `git clone https://github.com/realtimshady1/PianoPythonTuner.git`

+#### Jackd

+We will need *Jack 1 & 2* in order to route to alsa in our Python code.
+Be sure to install Jackd last, I discovered that the other packages will remove a preinstalled Jackd.

+1. Jackd 1:

+`sudo apt-get install jackd1`

+Ensure to allow realtime access priority

+2. Jackd 2:

+`sudo apt-get install jackd2`

 ## Running the Script

 Before running any instance of *Jackd*, we have to export the following environment variable.
 I am not exactly sure what this is but without this, *Jackd* refuses to work.